Smart Contract Audits

 LimeChain has been developing smart contracts since 2017.
 A significant number of our smart contracts have been audited by industry leaders, giving us indispensable insight into the creation and auditing of smart contracts.

-Our auditing methodology includes an exhaustive analysis of smart contracts through the use of various approaches, both automatic as well as manual.
-Our expertise and experience in the field have been confirmed by numerous successfully implemented audits.
+Our auditing methodology includes an extensive analysis of smart contracts through the use of various approaches, both automatic and manual.
+With numerous successfully implemented audits under our belt, we have proven experience and expertise in the field.

 Do you require an audit for your smart contract?
 Get in touch with us to find out more about our auditing process and capabilities, and to discuss your needs and requirements!